grimpunch/CardsAgainstOnline/README.md

 - Finish the game logic
 - Make a Python Programmers Against Humanity Deck for testing!

+Consult the 'plan' folder for a rough idea of the overall design, and a mockup image of the web ui.

 ### What is Cards Against Humanity?
 A card based party game for horrible people with simple rules and amusing cards. http://cardsagainsthumanitygame.com/